Military and Overseas Voting

 The Federal Write-In Absentee Ballot is an emergency blank ballot that should only be used in the event a UOCAVA voter does not receive a properly requested absentee ballot.
 Submission deadlines are the same as other ballots.

-A Ranked Choice Ballot will be sent in conjunction with a requested Primary and General Election Ballot.
-The Ranked Choice Ballot is used in Runoff Elections.
-UOCAVA voters are encouraged to vote the Ranked Choice Ballot using the uniformed Ranked Choice Ballot instructions and returning both the Primary or General Election Ballot and Ranked Choice Ballot in SEPERATE envelopes to your county elections office.
+An instant runoff ballot will be sent in conjunction with a requested Primary and General Election Ballot.
+The ballot will allow voters to rank the candidates to be tabulated during a runoff, if necessary.
+UOCAVA voters are encouraged to vote the instant runoff ballot and return the Primary or General Election Ballot and Runoff Ballot in SEPARATE envelopes to your county elections office.

 Voting Your Ballot